rossrobino/ovr/apps/docs/src/server/docs/04-helpers.md

 description: ovr route helpers.
 ---

 ovr provides helpers to encapsulate a route, allowing you to easily create a route in a separate module from `App`.
+Helpers are the best way to create pages and API endpoints for an ovr application.

 ## Get